-FORE-SIGHT ELITE is the only oximeter that provides a true suite of tools to meet the unique needs of every patient – from adults over 40kg to the tiniest of neonates, as well as everyone in between.
+FORE-SIGHT ELITE provides a true suite of tools to meet the unique needs of every patient – from adults over 40kg to the tiniest of neonates, as well as everyone in between.

-FORE-SIGHT, with its exclusive Pediatric Mode, is tailored to account for the individual anatomical differences of neonates and children.
+FORE-SIGHT, with specialized Pediatric Mode, is tailored to account for the individual anatomical differences of neonates and children.
 It even compensates for meconium interference in the neonatal gastrointestinal tract.